Consumer Information (ABA Required Disclosures, Standards 504 and 509)

 - Bar passage data is available in the ABA Bar Passage Outcomes Report (PDF)

-All transfer students will be given credit for 40 credit hours and three quarters of residence, which is equal to what University of Chicago law students complete in their first year.
+All transfer students will be given credit for up to 40 credit hours and three quarters of residence, which is equal to what University of Chicago law students complete in their first year.
 Transfer students are eligible for graduation with honors based upon academic performance in the second and third years of law school at Chicago.
 Read more about transfer credit.
 The Law School has no articulation agreements.